Thursday of the 13th Week in Ordinary Time

 Dear God, help us to trust in You like Abraham did.
 Give us faith to follow Your commands and believe in Your plans.
 Teach us to seek Jesus’ forgiveness and recognize His authority in our lives.
 Amen.

-Homilies and Reflections for Thursday of the 13th Week in Ordinary Time Cycle 1
+Homilies and Commentaries for Thursday of the 13th Week in Ordinary Time Cycle 1

 Word on Fire: Liberation for a New Future